-An interesting way to define intimacy would be blending of hearts.
+An interesting way to define intimacy would be the blending of hearts.
 Intimacy with our partner allows us to “see into” who are partners really are and makes our companion “see into” us as well.

-Some in psychology today see intimacy as more than just being close or being sexually intimate.
-The true definition of intimacy is not just about two bodies merging for physical intimacy or sex.
+Some in psychology today see relationship intimacy as more than just being close or being sexually intimate.
+The true definition of intimacy is not only about two bodies merging for physical intimacy or sex.

 Here are the 4 main definitions of intimacy and what they mean for you: